edinburgh-napier/SET09102/notes/unit8_metrics/internal.md

 > been used successfully as well.
 Limits over 10 should be reserved for projects that have several
 > operational advantages over typical projects, for example experienced staff, formal design, a
 > modern programming language, structured programming, code walkthroughs, and a comprehensive test
 > plan.
-In other words, an organization can pick a complexity limit greater than 10, but only if
+In other words, an organisation can pick a complexity limit greater than 10, but only if
 > it is sure it knows what it is doing and is willing to devote the additional testing effort
 > required by more complex modules.
 >